Jacob L. Shinn

 Completed in 1876 and home to Jacob Shinn's mercantile business, the Shinn Building is the oldest building in Russellville and its first brick building.

 Jacob Lawson Shinn (October 3, 1826—August 17, 1899) was a prosperous and influential mid to late-nineteenth-century leader in Russellville, Pope County, Arkansas.
 A successful merchant who established his first store in about 1852, Shinn was instrumental in bringing the Little Rock and Fort Smith Railroad (LR&FS) through town and moving the county seat from Dover to Russellville.
 At one time the wealthiest man and largest property owner in Pope County, he donated land for a railway station and right-of-way through Russellville for the LR&FS railroad as well as property for the new courthouse, the Russellville school system, and the church that he and his wife attended.
-After financial setbacks that reduced his wealth drastically, Shinn continued his service to the community until he died in office months after being elected mayor of Russellville.
+After financial setbacks that drastically reduced his wealth, Shinn continued his service to the community until he died in office, months after being elected mayor of Russellville.

 Migration

-In 1837, Shinn's family, along with the families of relatives and friends, traveled from Montgomery County, North Carolina by covered wagon when Jacob was 10 years old, settling near the area that would become Russellville.
+In 1837, Shinn's family, along with relatives and friends, traveled from Montgomery County, North Carolina, by covered wagon when Jacob was 10 years old, settling near what would become Russellville.
 His father, Benjamin Daniel Ransom "B.D.R."
 Shinn, established a farm and, in 1840, one of the first circular sawmills in Pope County, working as a farmer and lumber dealer until his death.